An in-depth report on the health risks of smoking and how to quit.

 - Help your body get rid of nicotine.
 Drink plenty of water.
 Eat fresh fruits, vegetables, whole grains, and fiber-rich foods.
 Munch on carrots, apples, and celery.

-- When cravings occur, hold your breath for as long as possible or take a few deep, rhythmic breaths.
+- When cravings occur, take a few deep, rhythmic breaths.

 - Use meditation or relaxation and deep breathing exercises, especially when you feel the urge to smoke.